saviviro/gmvarkit/README.md

 - Kalliovirta L. and Saikkonen P. (2010) Reliable Residuals for Multivariate Nonlinear Time Series Models. *Unpublished Revision of HECER Discussion Paper No. 247*.
-- Virolainen S. (forthcoming).
-A statistically identified structural vector autoregression with endogenously switching volatility regime.
-  *Journal of Business & Economic Statistics*,
+- Virolainen S. (2025).
+A statistically identified structural vector autoregression with endogenously switching volatility regime. *Journal of Business & Economic Statistics*, **192**, 1, 44-54.
-  <doi:10.1080/07350015.2024.2322090>.
-- Virolainen S. (2022).
-Gaussian and Student’s t mixture vector autoregressive model with application to the assymetric effects of monetary policy shocks in the Euro area.
-Unpublished working paper, available as arXiv:2109.13648.
+- Virolainen S. (in press).
+A Gaussian and Student’s t mixture vector autoregressive model with an application to monetary policy shocks.
+  *Econometrics and Statistics*.